Petr G. Leiman, PhD

 Bacteriophages

-We study the structure and functional mechanism of host adsorption organelles of certain complex bacteriophages.
+We study the structure and functional mechanism of host adsorption organelles of certain complex bacteriophage.